SoapCode/UCompile/README.md

 Removes usings from system.
 Throws exceptions as well!

 **8. public void Reset()**

 Removes all usings and all references to previously compiled types from CSScriptEngine.

 ###Module CSScriptEngineRemote.cs.

+Every time you compile code using CSScriptEngine, assembly is created and loaded to current AppDomain.
+Problem is, you can't unload this assembly, without unloading whole AppDomain.
+So, if you have an infinite amount of code to compile, you'll need to unload your  AppDomain at some point to free memory occupied with unused assemblies.
+In order to provide option to avoid this limitation, CSScriptEngineRemote.cs module was created.
+CSScriptEngineRemote is the main class of this module, what it does is it creates another separate AppDomain and loads CSScriptEngine instance to it, then sends signals to it to perform operations we're already familiar with.
+This way, code compilation and, therefore, assembly creation and loading occurs in separate AppDomain.
+Which at any point we can unload with all dynamic assemblies, and free memory, without unloading our main AppDomain.
+CSScriptEngineRemote is designed to work similar to CSScriptEngine, but it has some nuances.